 I sit here and think what it must have cost her to come to me like this and tell me of her love and so I damn myself along with her.

 Slowly I rise and make my way forward.
-I have no concept of how much time has passed or in which direction Kathryn went and I quickly realize the futility of wandering this vast parkland seeking her, to try and undo the damage I’ve done.
+I've no concept of how much time has passed or in which direction Kathryn went and I quickly realize the futility of wandering this vast parkland seeking her, to try and undo the damage I've done.
 I do what common sense tells me, what Kathryn would do, and I beam back to the ship and attempt to locate her with the sensors.
-I’ll speak with her then and try to right the wrong, and suddenly I find myself filled with hope and I allow my love for her to come out from it’s hiding place and stretch, readying itself to meet the other half of it’s soul.
+I'll speak with her then and try to right the wrong, and suddenly I find myself filled with hope and I allow my love for her to come out from its hiding place and stretch, readying itself to meet the other half of its soul.